saeveritt/peercoin-OP_RETURN/README.txt

 On the command line:

-* python send-OP_RETURN.py <send-address> <send-amount> <metadata> <testnet (optional)>
+* python OP_RETURN.py -send <send-address> <send-amount> <metadata> (-testnet)

   <send-address> is the peercoin address of the recipient
   <send-amount> is the amount to send (in units of PPC)
   <metadata> is a hex string or raw string containing the OP_RETURN metadata
-             (auto-detection: treated as a hex string if it is a valid one)
+             (auto-detection: treated as a hex string if it is a valid one) -testnet use testnet
-  <testnet> should be 1 to use the peercoin testnet, otherwise it can be omitted

 * Outputs an error if one occurred or the txid if sending was successful

 * Examples:

-  python send-OP_RETURN.py PCrtba6CAGBB7ztsVGhrAnCs6hvt4t6Pep 0.001 'Hello, blockchain!'
+  python OP_RETURN.py -send PCrtba6CAGBB7ztsVGhrAnCs6hvt4t6Pep 0.001 'Hello, blockchain!'
-  python send-OP_RETURN.py PCrtba6CAGBB7ztsVGhrAnCs6hvt4t6Pep 0.001 48656c6c6f2c20626c6f636b636861696e21
+  python OP_RETURN.py -send PCrtba6CAGBB7ztsVGhrAnCs6hvt4t6Pep 0.001 48656c6c6f2c20626c6f636b636861696e21
-  python send-OP_RETURN.py mzEJxCrdva57shpv62udriBBgMECmaPce4 0.001 'Hello, testnet!'
-1
+  python OP_RETURN.py -send -testnet mzEJxCrdva57shpv62udriBBgMECmaPce4 0.001 'Hello, testnet!'

 As a library:

-* OP_RETURN_send(send_address, send_amount, metadata, testnet=False)
+* send(send_address, send_amount, metadata)

-  send_address is the peercoin address of the recipient send_amount is the amount to send (in units of BTC) metadata is a string of raw bytes containing the OP_RETURN metadata testnet is whether to use the peercoin testnet network (False if omitted)
+  send_address is the peercoin address of the recipient send_amount is the amount to send (in units of BTC) metadata is a string of raw bytes containing the OP_RETURN metadata

 * Returns: {'error': '<some error string>'}
        or: {'txid': '<sent txid>'}

 * Examples

-  OP_RETURN_send('PCrtba6CAGBB7ztsVGhrAnCs6hvt4t6Pep', 0.001, 'Hello, blockchain!')
+  send('PCrtba6CAGBB7ztsVGhrAnCs6hvt4t6Pep', 0.001, 'Hello, blockchain!')
-  OP_RETURN_send('mzEJxCrdva57shpv62udriBBgMECmaPce4', 0.001, 'Hello, testnet!', True)
+  send('mzEJxCrdva57shpv62udriBBgMECmaPce4', 0.001, 'Hello, testnet!')